Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Community Detection Algorithm

-A triplet defined as $\delta(u,v,w)$ is any three nodes that have at least one edge to at least one other node in the triplet.
-A closed triangle $\Delta(u,v,w)$ is a set of three nodes that have edges which are all connected with each other.
-The ratio $C_{\min} (u,J)$ is the ratio of sum of all closed triangles incident on $u$.
-If the sum of minimum values of triangles are low compared to those of all triplets within a cluster, then that implies the presence of dominant node that projects high edge weights across many peripheral nodes.
-As such, a low clustering coefficient signifies that communities are bound together by a common node, while a high $C_{\min} (u,J)$ signifies that the nodes are all connected to each other.
+The ratio $ m (u,C)$ is the ratio of \jf{the} sum of all closed triangles to triplets associated with $u$.
+If the sum of \jf{the} minimum values of triangles \jf{is} low compared to those of all triplets within a cluster, then that implies the presence of \jf{a} dominant node that projects high edge weights across many peripheral nodes.
+A low clustering coefficient signifies that communities are bound together by a common node, while a high $m (u,C)$ signifies that the nodes are all connected to each other.